Business Credit Score is so Important When Selling a Business

-We often think of the importance of a personal credit score when buying a business.
+We often think of the importance of a business and personal credit score when buying a business.
 It makes sense, right?
 A part of buying a business, especially if it is your first business, is qualifying for financing unless you have a huge amount of cash.

-The Structure of the Sale
+Business Credit and Structure of the Sale

 There are a variety of ways to structure a sale, but two of the most common and important categories are a stock sale or an asset sale.

-A stock sale is most often done by a larger company, and in that case the owner sells everything the business owns, including assets and liabilities, like debt.
+A stock sale is most often done by a larger company, and in that case, the owner sells everything the business owns, including assets and liabilities, like debt.
 In this case, the buyer assumes responsibility for the debt.
-It is important to make sure this is structured correctly, so that the new owner takes over the current accounts or opens new ones and pays off the ones that you owe.
+It is important to make sure this is structured correctly so that the new owner takes over the current accounts or opens new ones and pays off the ones that you owe.

 In an asset sale though, which is more common with smaller businesses, the seller negotiates the transfer of certain assets and liabilities.
 It is possible to negotiate the sale so the buyer is responsible for some or all of the business debt.